eero-lehtinen/oklch-color-picker.nvim/README.md

     },
     css = {
       priority = -1,
-      -- commas are not allowed in modern css colors -- so use [^,] to differentiate from `numbers_in_brackets` '()rgb%([^,]+%)()',
+      -- Commas are not allowed in modern css colors -- so use [^,] to differentiate from `numbers_in_brackets`.
+      '()rgb%([^,]+%)()',
       '()oklch%([^,]+%)()',
       '()hsl%([^,]+%)()',
     },
     numbers_in_brackets = {
       priority = -10,
-      -- allows any digits, dots, commas or whitespace within brackets '%(()[%d.,%s]+()%)',
+      -- Allows any digits, dots, commas or whitespace within brackets.
+      '%(()[%d.,%s]+()%)',
     },
   },